 9. Charging Forward When Things Are Up In The Air.

 Have you ever had a moment of uncertainty during a project, that not-knowing of where things stood and how to move forward?
 It’s the kind of mental state that you can either dwell in or push past.
 Having the confidence to charge forward through the unknown is key to personal and professional success.

 10. Seeking Input from Others.

-Even if you prefer solo work over team collaboration, your creativity can function in a vacuum when you refuse to consider the opinions of others.
-While we shouldn’t let others dictate our lives for us, we should still recognize those moments when an outside perspective might open our eyes to something new.
+Even if you prefer solo work over team collaboration, your creativity can function in a vacuum when you refuse to consider the input of others.
+While we shouldn’t let others dictate our lives, we should still recognize those moments when an outside perspective might open our eyes to something new.

 There are some people for whom working comes more easily than living.
 That’s why it’s worth considering all of the ways that our professional talents can help us lead more fulfilling, personal lives.